shamasshahid/Flicker/README.md

 ## Note

-Please put a valid key in
+Please put a valid key in FlickrApp.

+I have ignored Flickr's request to annotate the contributions.
+I hope that's not within the scope of the app.

+Strings, and Reuse-Identifiers could be more safely handled using some library like R.Swift

+Currently we are not doing any pagination. (only 100 results are fetched related to any search)

 ## Work Flow

-The app uses MVVM to separate the logic from the views.
+The app architecture is based on MVVM and procotol based programming.
+Both MVVM and protocol based approach makes it easy to decouple view from core business logic, hence promoting testability.

-`PhotoGridViewController` relies on its view-model `PhotoGridViewModel`.
+App's main view `PhotoGridViewController` shows Photos based on user's geolocation on app launch.
+It gets data and business logic from its view-model `PhotoGridViewModel`.

-1. Search flow starts when `PhotoGridViewController` sets `searchString`.
-This fires `searchForText`, which makes the service call to fetch results into `photoModels`.
+1. Search: Search flow starts when user enters text in searchBar in `PhotoGridViewController`.
+PhotoGridVC propagates this change in state to its VM, which as a result fires `searchForText`, making the service call to fetch results into `PhotoModels`.

-2. This calls `generateFilterModels` which goes through the `photoModels`, gets their tags, puts them in the `filterModels`.
+2. Generating Filters: Populating photoModels entities triggers `generateFilterModels` which goes through the `photoModels`, gets their tags, and generates `filterModels`.

-3. This triggers the call for `filterPhotos`, which filters the `photoModels` and saves them to `filteredPhotoModels`.
+3. Geneating filtered list of photos: This triggers the call for `filterPhotos`, which filters the `photoModels` and saves them to `filteredPhotoModels`.

-4. This finally calls the `onDataRefreshed` callback.
+4. Updating view based on search and selected filters: This finally calls the `onDataRefreshed` callback.

-When filters are changed, the callback inside `getFiltersVM`, which takes us to pt.3.
+Filter Selection: filters state is observed and any change starts the process, from pt.3.
 Filters are applied, and `onDataRefreshed` is called.

+## Third Party Library Usage
+For disk and memory caching, we are using SDWebImage which takes care of both of these.
+(I hope that's ok)

-## Unit Testing
+## Unit Testing  ~45% Coverage
-Unit tests are in place for `PhotoGridViewModel`, `DetailViewModel`, `FilterCellViewModel`, `FilterViewModel`.
-Coverage is currently at ~45%.
+Unit tests coverage for business logic in `PhotoGridViewModel`, `DetailViewModel`, `FilterCellViewModel`, `FilterViewModel`.

 ## Improvements

-* Add UI testing?
+* Add UI testing
+* Add user annotation